hexart/prompt-booster/README.md

 ## Contributing

 Contributions are welcome!
+Please refer to our [Contributing Guide](CONTRIBUTING.md) for detailed instructions on how to contribute to this project.

+- 📋 [Contributing Guide](CONTRIBUTING.md) - How to fork, develop, and submit pull requests
+- 🐛 [Report Issues](https://github.com/hexart/prompt-booster/issues) - Report bugs or request features

-Please refer to the documentation for development guidance and follow the existing code style.
+Please follow the existing code style and development guidelines outlined in the contributing guide.

 ## Acknowledgements